garylirocks/quickrefs/microsoft-entra-id.markdown

   - Out of Box Experience (OOBE)
   - bulk enrollment
   - Windows Autopilot
-- You can still login to an AAD-joined machine using a non-AAD account
+- You can still login to an Entra joined machine using a non Entra account
-- If you want to RDP an AAD joined machine using an AAD account
+- If you want to RDP an Entra joined machine using an Entra account
   - you use username in the form like `MyAAD\gary@example.com`
-  - your local machine needs to be AAD joined/registered or hybrid joined
+  - your local machine needs to be Entra joined/registered or hybrid joined
   - you can't use MFA during RDP login, but you could assign conditional access policy
-- To AAD join an Azure Windows VMs:
+- To Entra join an Azure Windows VMs:
   - Windows Server 2019 and later
   - Windows 10 and later
   - With `AADLoginForWindows` extensions installed
-  - the user needs either "Virtual Machine User Login" or "Virtual Machine Administrator Login" RBAC role, to login to the VM using AAD authentication
+  - the user needs either "Virtual Machine User Login" or "Virtual Machine Administrator Login" RBAC role, to login to the VM using Entra authentication

-### Hybrid
+### Hybrid joined

-- The device is AD joined and AAD registered
+- The device is AD joined and Entra registered
 - OS: Windows 7 and above, Windows Server 2008/R2 and above
 - Sing in with: Password or Windows Hello for Business
 - Management:
   - Group Policy
   - Configuration Manager standalone
   - or co-management with Microsoft Intune
-- Capabilities: same as AAD joined devices
+- Capabilities: same as Entra joined devices
-- You set a Service Connection Point (SCP) in AAD Connect, then AAD Connect will sync your on-prem device objects to AAD
+- You set a Service Connection Point (SCP) in Entra Connect, then Entra Connect will sync your on-prem device objects to Entra
-- Your AD-joined device also registers itself with Azure AD, the device would get an AAD primary refresh token
+- Your AD-joined device also registers itself with Entra, the device would get an Entra primary refresh token

 #### Device writeback

-- Keep track of AAD registered devices in AD
+- Keep track of Entra registered devices in AD
 - You'll have a copy of the device objects in the container "Registered Devices"
   - ADFS issues "is managed" claim based on whether the device object is in the "Registered Devices" container
 - Window Hello For Business (WHFB) requires device writeback to function in Hybrid and Federated scenarios